The Ultimate Guide to Swim Training for Triathletes

 Whether you’re a first-time triathlete or a seasoned racer, there’s one undeniable fact: following a triathlon swim training plan is the best and most effective way to make sure you achieve your goals and get the results you want from your race.

-With FORM, you'll swim with real-time metrics right there in your goggles.
-Plus, get a free 1-year membership and boost improvement in the pool with 1,000+ workouts, 30+ training plans, and a custom workout builder.
+With FORM goggles, you'll swim with real-time metrics right there in your goggles.
+Plus, get a free 1-year premium and boost improvement in the pool with 1,000+ workouts, 30+ training plans, and a custom workout builder.

 Backed by a 2-year warranty and 30-day return guarantee, FORM goggles are built to last.